 A Christmas Carol Stroll 2023

-Each chapter has its own card.
+Visitors are likely to run into Mr. and Mrs. Fezziwig on their journey who will be delighted to see company.
+This cheerful couple loves to play games with guests.
+Each chapter has its own commemorative card, just like the Legends of Christmas at Saint Charles Christmas Traditions®.
 When you collect all six, you’ll have an abbreviated version of A Christmas Carol that can fit right in your pocket.

 But wait, there’s more!
-Don’t forget to get some hot wassail and fire-roasted chestnuts while you’re exploring.
-Also, keep an eye out for signs near each chapter stop for fun little-known facts about the story like the original proposed names for Tiny Tim or what iconic author, Mark Twain, thought of the story when he attended one of Dickens’ New York readings.
+Don’t forget to get some hot wassail and fire-roasted chestnuts while you’re exploring and keep an eye out for signs near each chapter stop for fun, little-known facts about the story like the original proposed names for Tiny Tim and what iconic author, Mark Twain, thought of the story when he attended one of Dickens’ New York readings.

-A Christmas Carol Stroll is a fun, interactive holiday activity to do on Wednesday nights this December.
-Transform to the past, where even people who aren’t familiar with the story will have a new appreciation and excitement about the holiday season after visiting.
+A Christmas Carol Stroll is a fun, interactive holiday event Wednesday nights this December.
+Transport to the past, where even people who aren’t familiar with the story will have a new appreciation and excitement about the holiday season after visiting.